Bogdanp/racksnaps/README.md

 The snapshots are currently available at https://racksnaps.defn.io/snapshots/ .

-To develop against the snapshot from July 20th, 2021, you might run the following command:
+To develop against the snapshot from November 9th, 2021, you might run the following command:

     raco pkg config --set catalogs \